Aaj News: History

-Aaj News was started on 23 March 2005 by The Business Recorder Television Network, subsidiary of Business Recorder Group.
+Aaj News was started on 23 March 2005 by The Business Recorder Television Network, subsidiary of Business Recorder Group which also operates Aaj Entertainment.

-The Business Recorder Group is the parent company of Business Recorder newspaper and Apex Printery, the only non-government organization to print financial and legal papers in Pakistan.

 On 22 April 2007, PEMRA served a show-cause notice to Aaj News, for violating the 2002 PEMRA Ordinance by airing news and talk shows on an issue pending with the Supreme Judicial Council and unable to present a NOC from the Ministry of Information & Broadcasting.

 On 23 March 2009, Aaj News was converted into a 24-hours news channel.
 The Recorder Television Network comprises Aaj News and Aaj Entertainment.